sealuzh/user-satisfaction/README.md

 This is the replication package for the paper:

-#### “Houston, we have a problem”: Investigating the Criticality of User Reported Issues through Their Relations with App Rating.
+#### Investigating the Criticality of User Reported Issues through Their Relations with App Rating.

 ### Dataset